 According to Fund Sales Measures, the activity of sales of the exchange-traded funds, including the promotion of exchange-traded funds, and the sale, subscription and redemption of units in exchange-traded funds, shall be conducted by fund managers and agencies engaged by fund managers.
 Agencies engaged by fund managers to market exchange-traded funds shall first obtain the license for the sale of exchange-traded funds from the CSRC.
 Commercial banks, securities companies, securities investment consultation agencies, professional fund sales agencies and other agencies prescribed by the CSRC may apply to the CSRC for such license.
-In order to obtain such license, a professional fund sales agency shall meet certain requirements, including, (i) have a paid in capital of no less than RMB20.0 million; (ii) have a major investor that is a legally established legal person with three complete fiscal years or more of operation and have at least RMB30.0 million registered capital; (iii) have at least 30 employees with half of its total employees qualified to engage in a securities business, and senior management with a certain number of years of experience in funds, securities or the financial area and qualified to engage in a securities business; and (iv) not being under any investigation from regulatory authorities or be in a rectification period due to violation of any laws or regulations.
+In order to obtain such license, a professional fund sales agency shall meet certain requirements, including, (i) have a paid in capital of no less than RMB20.0 million; (ii) have a major investor that is a legally established legal person with three complete fiscal years or more of operation and have at least RMB30.0 million registered capital; (iii) have at least 30 employees with half of its total employees qualified to engage in a securities business; and (iv) not being under any investigation from regulatory authorities or be in a rectification period due to violation of any laws or regulations.